tlswg/tls13-spec/draft-ietf-tls-tls13.md

 send the client a PSK identity which corresponds to a key derived from the initial handshake (See {{NewSessionTicket}}).
-The client can then use that PSK identity in future handshakes to negotiate use of the PSK; if the server accepts it, then the security context of the new connection is tied to the original connection.
+The client can then use that PSK identity in future handshakes to negotiate use of the PSK.
+If the server accepts it, then the security context of the new connection is tied to the original connection.
 In TLS 1.2 and below, this functionality was provided by "session IDs" and "session tickets" {{RFC5077}}.
 Both mechanisms are obsoleted in TLS